 Whereas most Beachbody workouts subscribe to the policy of taking it slow, this one wants to achieve results in a hurry.
 And it does, very effectively in fact.
 With a revolutionary idea behind meal planning and portion control, it is as much of a nutritional program as it is a fitness one.
 The results are amazing, and demand even higher.
 It seems as though Autumn has found a secret formula that can trigger the fastest progress ever.

 Watch what the muscle sculpting power of Pilates can do in combination with the flexibility of Yoga and non-stop fluid movements.
-No equipment and no cardio, this makes PIYo very innovative and fun.
+No equipment and no cardio, this makes PIYO very innovative and fun.
 The method is quite revolutionary and effective.
+Read more in the compehensive Piyo review.

 The single Pump-up workout released by Beachbody, and one that packs muscle more than anything else.
 Through the dynamic set training method, in 90 days flat, Sagi Kalev will make you pack more muscle than you would anytime on your own.